ibm-apiconnect/api-discovery-otel-collector/Istio-README.md

 The collector has been tested with `istioctl` version `1.19.x` & `1.20.x`

-Istio can be deployed either as Istio telemetry or Istio Envoyfilter depending on the collector_mode in values.yaml.
-The Istio Envoyfilter can be configured when the request and response body need to be collected and API discovered from the installed application.
-Whereas it is not available in the Istio telemetry collects only other data like Method, Path, Host, status_code, content_type, and so on.
+The istio collector can be deployed either as Istio telemetry or Istio Envoyfilter depending on the collector_mode in values.yaml.
+The main difference between them is the istio Envoyfilter can be configured when the request and response body need to be collected and APIs discovered from the installed application.
+In contrast, it is not available in Istio telemetry which collects only other data like Method, Path, Host, status_code, content_type, and so on.

 ## Istio Telemetry
 ## Configuring Istio to support the collector